JuliaPraxis/Naming/guides/NamingGuide.md

 - For package, module or type names with an initial acronym
   write the acronym in uppercase then use camelecase:
-  - :ok:  CSSparser, HTMLlinkChecker
+  - :ok:  CSSparser, HTMLtagChecker
-  - :x:  CSSParser, HTMLLinkChecker
+  - :x:  CSSParser, HTMLTagChecker

 ## Shortend Forms